 This is a seminar course.
-Students are required to attend all class meetings, to participate in one two-day field trip to the Great Falls area during the semester, and to participate in the international field trip to Asia.
-One-half of each student's grade will be determined by class participation.
+Students are required to attend all class meetings, to participate in one two-day field trip to the Great Falls area during the semester, and to participate in the international field trip to Chile.
+A substantial part of each student's grade will be determined by class participation.

-Each student is required to prepare a research paper and to participate in an in-class presentations of their research findings.
+Each student is required to prepare a research paper and to participate in an in-class presentation of their research findings.